syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-OLE-Objects.md

 //Add slide with blank layout to presentation
 ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);

-//Get the excel file as stream
+//Get the Word document file as stream
-FileStream wordStream = new FileStream("OleTemplate.docx", FileMode.Open);
+FileStream wordDocumentStream = new FileStream("OleTemplate.docx", FileMode.Open);

 //Image to be displayed, This can be any image FileStream imageStream = new FileStream("OlePicture.png", FileMode.Open);

 //Add an OLE object to the slide
-IOleObject oleObject = slide.Shapes.AddOleObject(imageStream, "Word.Document.12", wordStream);
+IOleObject oleObject = slide.Shapes.AddOleObject(imageStream, "Word.Document.12", wordDocumentStream);

 //Set size and position of the OLE object oleObject.Left = 10;